SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Results

-\subsection{Results}
+\section{Results}

-$\bullet$\,\textbf{Covariate distribution fidelity:} We report the covariate diversity in Table~\ref{tab:covariate_paper}.
-We observe the following: \survdiff consistently outperforms all other methods in terms of the JS distance across all datasets.
-Furthermore, \survdiff achieves highly competitive performance measured by the Wasserstein distance in all experiments. \survdiff outperforms SurvivalGAN as the state-of-the-art baseline for synthetic survival data generation by a clear margin.
-For example, in terms of WS, our \survdiff has a clearly lower distance compared to SurvivalGAN (AIDS: $-50\%$; etc.).
-Additional visualizations are in Supplement~\ref{sec:appendix_experiments}.

-\textit{Insights:} To further evaluate the goodness-of-fit of the generated data, we visually assess the covariate fidelity in Fig.~\ref{fig:metabric_cloud} and~\ref{fig:gbsg2_cloud}.
-All baselines have large discrepancies between observed and synthetic covariates.
-This is particularly strong for SurvivalGAN, our main baseline, but also for other models.
-The results again confirm the fidelity of \survdiff.
+$\bullet$\,\textbf{Covariate fidelity:} We report the covariate diversity in Tab.~\ref{tab:covariate_paper}.
+We observe the following: \survdiff consistently outperforms all other methods in terms of the marginal JS distance averaged over all features across all datasets.
+Furthermore, \survdiff achieves highly competitive performance measured by the joint Wasserstein distance in all experiments, although the comparison is more mixed than for the marginal JS distance.
+In particular, on METABRIC, TVAE and TabDiff obtain lower Wasserstein distances, while \survdiff remains competitive and improves substantially over SurvivalGAN. \survdiff also performs favorably compared to existing survival-specific generative baselines.
+For example, in terms of the joint WS, our \survdiff has a clearly lower distance compared to SurvivalGAN (GBSG2: $-60\%$; etc.).
+Additional visualizations and implementation details are in Suppl.~\ref{sec:appendix_implementation},~\ref{sec:umap_km_marginal}, and~\ref{sec:temporal_visualizations}. \emph{Insights:} To further evaluate the goodness-of-fit of the generated data, we visually assess the covariate fidelity in Fig.~\ref{fig:} and the survival-specific fidelity in Fig.~\ref{fig:metabric_temporal}.
+Several baselines show visible discrepancies between observed and synthetic covariates, including the survival-specific baselines.
+Together, the quantitative metrics and qualitative visualizations support the fidelity of \survdiff: the gains are most consistent for marginal JS distance, while the joint Wasserstein results show that \survdiff remains competitive even in settings where generic tabular baselines are strong.